-3. Validation and verification of washer disinfectors
+3. Validation and verification of washer disinfectors.

-- 3.1 The sequence of testing required for a Washer Disinfector (WD) and supporting equipment/services required to validate the WD for initial use in production at the Central Decontamination Unit (CDU) and thereafter monitoring by periodic testing in routine use comprises of: - type testing by the WD manufacturer at their facilities prior to delivery to the CDU, see Section 3.8; - testing of ancillary equipment and engineering services at the CDU prior to delivery of the WD, see Section 3.11; - validation of the WD and associated load handling equipment comprising of three sequential qualification stages namely: - the Installation Qualification (IQ), see Section 3.22; - the Operational Qualification (OQ), see Section 3.23 and; - the Performance Qualification (PQ), see Section 3.26; - periodic testing of the WD, see Section 3.47. - 3.2 The interrelationship of the various test programmes, where they would usually be conducted and the WD manufacturer and User responsibilities for conducting the tests are shown, see Figure 1. - 3.3 Washer Disinfectors (WD) are used to carry out cleaning, disinfection and drying of medical devices.
-These processes require validation to demonstrate they will consistently clean and disinfect the medical devices to be processed.
-For additional information for the management of the validation process, refer to SHTM 01-01 Part A section 4 'validation/periodic testing of equipment used in the decontamination process' and section 14 on 'procurement of equipment'. - 3.4 The calibration of controls and instrumentation should be verified and the equipment should be subjected to a suitable maintenance programme, see Section 9.
-Reference should be made to the WD manufacturer's maintenance schedules. - 3.5 The testing protocols recommended in this section provide the means for ensuring that the WD is fit for its intended purpose.
+- 3.1 WDs are used to carry out the processes of cleaning and disinfection of laboratory equipment consecutively.
+These processes require validation to demonstrate they will consistently clean and disinfect the equipment to be processed.
+For additional information for the management of the validation process, refer to SHTM 01-02 Part A Section 5 'Validation / periodic testing of equipment used in the decontamination process' and Section 11 on 'Procurement of equipment'. - 3.2 Careful consideration should be given to the test loads and degree of soiling to ensure the instruments represent the greatest cleaning challenge to the WD are cleaned to the required level of cleanliness. - 3.3 The sequence of testing required for a Washer Disinfector (WD) and supporting equipment / services required to validate the WD for initial use in the laboratory and thereafter monitoring by periodic testing in routine use comprises of: - type testing by the WD manufacturer at their facilities prior to delivery to the laboratory, see paragraph 3.9; - testing of ancillary equipment and engineering services at the laboratory prior to delivery of the WD, see paragraph 3.12; - validation of the WD and associated load handling equipment comprising of three sequential qualification stages namely: - the Installation Qualification (IQ), see paragraph 3.23; - the Operational Qualification (OQ), see paragraph 3.24, and; - the Performance Qualification (PQ), see paragraph 3.27; - periodic testing of the WD, see paragraph 3.42.

+Note: The validation and verification terminology used in this guidance has been kept consistent with BS, EN and ISO standards for decontamination process validation and previous SHTM documents.
+They use the terms in the following way:

+Validation takes place when the machine is first commissioned (and consists of IQ, OQ and PQ);

+The annual periodic tests are called annual revalidation and are not the same as the full range of validation tests undertaken at commissioning;

+Revalidation is the same range of tests as annual validation but on an ad hoc basis:

+Repeat validation is a repeat of all the validation tests (IQ, OQ and PQ) when called for.

+The interrelationship of the various test programmes, where they would usually be conducted and the WD manufacturer and User responsibilities for conducting the tests are shown see Figure 1.

+- 3.5 The calibration of controls and instrumentation should be verified and the equipment should be subjected to a suitable maintenance programme, see Section 8.
+Reference should be made to the WD manufacturer's maintenance schedules. - 3.6 The testing protocols recommended in this section provide the means for ensuring that the WD is fit for its intended purpose.
 Tests are also recommended before a WD is returned to service, after repairs that affect one or more components, which influence the attainment of critical process control parameters.